Less is more.

 The insidious thing with belongings is that they provide a false sense of security and stability.
 It is genuinely hard to get rid of things we won’t need anymore.

-The love we express towards bigger and shinier toys as children soon translates to the love for nice clothes and big cars.
-The peer pressure forces us to buy and by doing that, we fuel this pressure.
+The love we express towards bigger and shinier toys as children soon translates to the love for nice clothes and expensive cars.
+The peer pressure forces us to buy and by doing that, we in turn fuel this pressure.
 And before you know it, your subconscious has built a houseful of crap just for you to bear.

 Even when you decide to get rid of what you don’t use, it can be hard to choose what to give away and how to do it.
 I’ll try to provide practical information about how to dispose of your burden.